Linear Aggregation in Tree-based Estimators: Interpretability

-The randomization was done on a household level.
-The set of all households was split into four treatment groups and a control group.
-Each of the four treatment groups contained about 11\% of all voters, while the control group contained about 56\% of all households.
+There are four mailers used, each of which is designed to apply a different amount of social pressure to the potential voter in order to incentivize voting in the upcoming election.
+In increasing order of social pressure, the mailers are summarized as follows: \begin{itemize} \item Civic Duty (CD): The civic duty mailer reminds the recipient that it is their civic duty to vote. \item Hawthorne (HT): The Hawthorne mailer informs the potential voter that they are being studied in a survey of voter turnout, but reassures them that their decision to vote will remain anonymous. \item Self (SE): The self mailer informs the potential voter that the other members of their household will be informed on whether or not they vote in the coming election. \item Neighbors (NE): The neighbors mailer informs the potential voters that their neighbors will be informed on whether or not they vote in the coming election. \end{itemize}

-The data set also contains seven key individual-level covariates: gender, age, and whether or not the individual voted in the primary elections in 2000, 2002, 2004, or the general election in 2000 and 2002.
-We also derived three further covariates from the ones above.
-We believe that there are voters that generally have a high voting propensity, but still did not vote in every election.
-To enable a tree algorithm to discriminate potential voters with high voting propensity from those with a low one, we added a new feature that we called Cumulative Voting History (CVH).
-It is the number of times the voter has voted within the last five election before the 2004 general election.
-Similarly, we define the Cumulative Primary Voting History (CPVH) as the number of primary elections a voter has participated in between 2000 and 2004 and the Cumulative General election Voting History (CGVH) as the number of general elections a voter has participated in between 2000 and 2002.
+For the full text of each mailer, see \cite{GerberGreenLarimer}.
+The data set also contains seven key individual-level covariates: gender, age, and indicators of whether or not the individual voted in the primary elections in 2000, 2002, 2004, or the general election in 2000 and 2002.
+We also derived three further covariates from the ones above: \begin{itemize} \item Cumulative Voting History (CVH): The number of times the voter has voted within the last five elections before the 2004 general election. \item Cumulative Primary Voting History (CPVH): The number of primary elections a voter has participated in between 2000 and 2004. \item Cumulative General election Voting History (CGVH): The number of general elections a voter has participated in between 2000 and 2002. \end{itemize}

 \cite{kunzel2019metalearners} analyze the effect of the Neighbors mailer while paying specific attention to uncovering the heterogeneity in the data.
-They find strong evidence of heterogeneous effects using the S-, T- and X-learner combined with random forests.\footnote{The S-, T- and X-learner are algorithms that can make use of a base algorithm such as random forests to estimate the CATE.
-We refer to \citep{kunzel2019metalearners} for a detailed description.} Specifically, they estimate the Conditional Average Treatment Effect (CATE),
+Specifically, they estimate the Conditional Average Treatment Effect (CATE),

-Here, $Y(1) \in \{0,1\}$ is the outcome when a unit is treated (is assigned to receive the Neighbors mailer), $Y(0)$ is the outcome when the unit is in the control group, and $x$ is the vector of covariates of unit $x$.
+Where, $Y(1) \in \{0,1\}$ is the indicator of voting when a unit is treated (is assigned to receive a Neighbors mailer), and $Y(0)$ is the indicator of voting when the unit is in the control group, and $x$ is the vector of covariates.